C1nderC0ated/AudioMixerFix/README.md

 For the older method: Press `Win+R` → Type `mmsys.cpl` → Select the device → Click Properties → Go to the Enhancements tab → Check "Disable all enhancements."
 (Note: this tab might not appear with the Realtek UAD driver; use the Settings app instead.)

-**Clean Up Old or Ghost Output Devices** (This is cosmetic and reduces clutter in your device list).
+**Clean Up Old or Ghost Output Devices** (Mostly cosmetic - it reduces clutter in your device list; see the caveat about disconnected devices in the command table above).
 The simplest way is to run **`-CleanGhostEndpoints`**.
 This tool backs up `MMDevices\Audio`, takes ownership of the `NOTPRESENT` registry keys, and then deletes them.
 These ghost devices are *only found in the registry*; they usually do not show up as removable Plug and Play devices.
 Because of this, `pnputil /enum-devices /disconnected` often shows nothing, and Device Manager's "show hidden devices" will not reveal them.
 The script removes them by clearing their registry keys.